jc10101010/jc10101010.github.io/_posts/2024-06-23-reusable-threed-java.md

 ---
 layout:     page
-title:      Reusable 3D in Java, TurquoiseGraphics
+title:      GUI-Agnostic 3D Renderer in Java, TurquoiseGraphics
-summary:    A reusable renderer built in Java, can display move, scale and rotate objects.
+summary:    A GUI-Agnostic renderer built in Java, can display move, scale and rotate objects.
+Implemented in Swing.
 categories: jekyll pixyll
 ---

-As some of you may know, Java Swing provides GUI tools for Java, which means you can draw triangles.
-And if you can draw triangles then you can draw __3D Shapes__!
+Realising that I was able to use GUIs like swing to draw triangles, I was inspired.
+Because if you can draw triangles, you can draw  __3D Shapes__!
 This inspired me to create a 3D Renderer in Java.
-Getting the object structure of the program to work was the biggest challenge, but was very rewarding when a solution works well.
+The object strucutre of this program was intricate and so took a lot of refining, but I am happy with the result.

-In the end I had created a reusable 3D Graphics library in Java, I named it __TurquoiseGraphics__.
-It could load in any __obj file__ then __move it__, __scale it__ and __rotate it__ while
+__TurquoiseGraphics__ is a __GUI Agnostic__ renderer written in Java, this specific demo is implemented in Swing.
+It can load in any __obj file__ and __move it__, __scale it__
-the player walks around.
-It can also be reused across any particular visual implementation (not just Swing, even in the terminal if neccesary!).
+and __rotate it__ while the player walks around.
+It's ability to be reused across any particular visual implementation is also a key strength (even in the terminal if neccesary!).

 _![Showing the 3D engine](/images/main_show_3d.png){:width="1000px"}_